 - You have a Sky-high Stress Level

 Stress is a normal part of life, but when your stress level goes up dramatically, you can feel a sense of desperation and helplessness.
-Some people cope with their stress by changing the environment, and going for a walk can be a good way to get some fresh air and exercise.
-Others turn to caffeine to help them cope.
+Some people cope with their stress by changing their environment, going for a walk, or maybe trying some of the products that can be found via somewhere like breeze recreational cannabis.
+Others may also turn to caffeine to help them cope.
+You need to find a coping method that works for you, as what works for one person won’t work for another.
 Stress affects everyone differently, but it can be difficult to accurately assess how our stress levels are affecting us.

 - You Have Loads of Tummy Troubles